-The following could be a reason for diagnosis for the heel pain: plantar fasciitis, bunion, heel spurs, arthritis or origin unknown.
+The following could be a reason for the diagnosis of the heel pain: plantar fasciitis, bunion, heel spurs, arthritis, or an unknown origin.
 In many cases, the root cause of the pain is nerve entrapment or nerve impingement.

-THIS OCCURS WHEN INFLAMED MUSCLES, OR SWOLLEN TENDONS OR LIGAMENTS, SHRINK THE OPENING THROUGH WHICH NERVES PASS.
+THIS OCCURS WHEN INFLAMED MUSCLES, SWOLLEN TENDONS, OR LIGAMENTS SHRINK THE OPENING THROUGH WHICH NERVES PASS.
 THE RESULTING PRESSURE CAUSES HEEL PAIN.

 WHAT CAUSES HEEL PAIN

 A sense of burning or tingling or a numb feeling in the toes or heels may indicate nerve impingement.
 The pain may radiate along the foot or the leg.

 Some patients feel pain when they first put weight on the foot in the morning; others feel it after they’ve been standing on their feet all day.

 While the pain could be the result of a specific injury, it’s often chronic and caused by lifestyle factors.
 The feet take a good deal of pounding and stress; by the time a person reaches middle adulthood, there is often subclinical damage to nerves, ligaments, tendons, and muscles.

 One treatment that’s being used with success is called Radio Frequency (RF) therapy.
 If the pain has not been relieved by physical therapy or special-fitting shoes, the doctor may suggest RF therapy.